Employment of J-2 Dependents

 When applying for J-2 work permission, the J-2 visa holder must provide:

-• a $410 check or money order made payable to the "Department of Homeland Security" (as of April 1, 2024 fee increase to $520 for a paper filing)
+- a $520 check or money order made payable to the "Department of Homeland Security"

 *For an extension of your work permission, you should apply as early as possible but no more than 180 days before your current employment authorization expires.
 J-2 visa holders may not apply for an extension of their employment authorization until the J-1 visa holders have their status extended.
 If the extension hasn’t been approved by USCIS, the J-2 visa holder must stop working once the initial EAD expires.